x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/remote-wipe.md

 ---
-title: "Perform a remote wipe on a mobile phone" ms.author: dmaguire
+localization_priority: Normal
+description: "Summary: Learn how to clear all data on a user's mobile phone in the Exchange admin center." ms.topic: article
 author: msdmaguire
+ms.author: dmaguire
+ms.assetid: 67ba838e-031d-4a98-b277-170683b6f520
+ms.date: 7/5/2018
+title: Perform a remote wipe on a mobile phone ms.collection: exchange-server ms.audience: ITPro ms.prod: exchange-server-it-pro
 manager: serdars
-ms.date: 7/5/2018
-ms.audience: ITPro
-ms.topic: article
-ms.prod: exchange-server-it-pro
-localization_priority: Normal
-ms.assetid: 67ba838e-031d-4a98-b277-170683b6f520
-description: "Summary: Learn how to clear all data on a user's mobile phone in the Exchange admin center."

 ---

 # Perform a remote wipe on a mobile phone